 - Monetary losses were incurred because of the death

 Although these elements seem straightforward, it is important to consult an attorney because even though it may not seem as though you are entitled under these elements, an attorney has the knowledge and experience necessary to interpret what cases qualify for a wrongful death claim.
 To learn more about bringing a wrongful death claim, please contact the Jacksonville, Florida wrongful death attorney Hardesty, Tyde & Ashton P.A. today.

 If you lost a loved one due to someone else’s negligence, you may be entitled to compensation.
-The Wrongful Death Attorneys at Hardesty, Tyde, Green & Ashton, P. A. will work hard to establish negligence in your claim and we will thoroughly investigate the death of your loved one in order to identify all parties responsible.
-From examining police reports to interviewing witnesses, we will gather what is necessary to have a successful case.
+The Wrongful Death Attorneys at Hardesty, Tyde, Green & Ashton, P. A. will work hard to establish negligence in your claim and we will thoroughly investigate the death of your loved one to identify all responsible parties.
+From examining police reports to interviewing witnesses, we will gather what is necessary to bring a successful case.

 Our attorneys are here to help you pursue justice and receive compensation.
-Contact us today to schedule your free, no obligation consultation.
+Contact us today to schedule your free, no-obligation consultation.